The Ultimate Local Social Media Guide for Multi-location Businesses

 In 2020, food influencer Mythical Kitchen started the #LeftoversChallenge to help displaced restaurant workers impacted by the pandemic.
 The challenge inspired people to order more takeout than they could eat themselves and make something new with the leftovers.
 The challenge encouraged people to help keep local restaurants afloat during stay-at-home orders.

-Since people are using Google to research your business, a great Google Post can help you stand out.
+A great Google post can help you stand out.
 Keep your post succinct, and include relevant information for local searchers.
-Use action-oriented language to motivate viewers, like “stop into our location for a great deal.”
-Add high-resolution images of your location.
+Remember that Google posts should be used to sell or convince potential customers.
+Use action oriented language, like “stop into our location for a great deal,” and add high-resolution images of your location.

 In 2021, this Core Power Yoga branch in Atlanta used Google Posts to share that it was open and hiring for new teachers.
 Keep locals informed with this resource.